ironexdev/schema/README.md

 # Schema
-- self-descriptive and self-validating JSON API framework.
+- self-descriptive and self-validating JSON API framework

-Example of use can be found in src/Schema/Example.
+## Example

+- src/Schema/Example
 - point localhost to index.php
 - send application/json GET request to /test
 - request body (even for GET requests) should look like this: